 Public toilets are located on the Ropery and at the entrance to the Eastgate car park.

-Rosedale Abbey, whilst not yet on a Moorsbus route, is easily walked to from one.
+Rosedale Abbey is on the M6 Moorsbus route and close to M3 one.
 It’s the main village in Rosedale itself, a very beautiful valley, as is Farndale next door.
-A bit of ingenuity will see some good walks including one or both from this year’s services.
+A bit of ingenuity will see many good walks including one or both of these Dales from our services.
 The trackbed of the old Rosedale Railway provides good all weather walking around much of Rosedale and the head of Farndale.
 Near the head of Rosedale you’ll find Maggie Barraclough’s outstanding Dale Head Tea Garden.
-Try getting off a bus near Blakey, circling the valley head on the Rosedale Railway, drop down to Dale Head for a delicious tea and get rid of some of the calories from that scrumptious homemade cake on the climb back to Blakey, or forget the climb and head down the Dale to catch the M6 bus at the Abbey.
+Try getting off the M3 near Blakey, circling the valley head on the Rosedale Railway, drop down to Dale Head for a delicious tea and get rid of some of the calories from that scrumptious homemade cake on the climb back to Blakey, or forget the climb and head down the Dale to catch the M6 bus at the Abbey.
 Rosedale is to be part of the very interesting This Exploited Land of Iron project; keep an eye on their website.